William Banks (alderman): Aldermanic career

 Banks was first elected alderman in 1983.
-Banks succeeded first-term alderman Louis Farina, who declined to run for re-election in 1983 under pressure from then Chicago Mayor Jane Byrne, because of Farina's eminent indictment.
+Banks succeeded first-term alderman Louis Farina, who declined to run for re-election in 1983 under pressure from then Chicago Mayor Jane Byrne, because of Farina's imminent indictment.
 Farina was indicted on January 27, 1983 on charges of extortion and conspiracy to commit extortion, and was subsequently charged with accepting bribes to get the contractor's nephew a job at the airport and for fixing a drunk driving charge.
 Banks' 36th ward Democratic organization held a fund-raiser to help defray Farina's legal fees.
 Farina was convicted on December 7, 1983 and sentenced to four years, later reduced to three, and served 15 months.

 An important facet of Banks' aldermanic career is his position as chair of the Zoning Committee of the Chicago City Council.

 Banks has come under some scrutiny because his nephew, James J. Banks, is a zoning attorney and registered lobbyist, the busiest zoning lawyer in Chicago, who has a very high success rate in securing zoning changes.
 Banks recuses himself prior to all of James Banks' clients.
 (On October 11, 2007 then Illinois Governor Rod Blagojevich appointed James J. Banks as a salaried member of the Board of Directors of the Illinois Tollway Authority).

 Banks said there is "nothing unusual" about donations to aldermen from developers or their attorneys.

 In addition to the Zoning Committee, Banks served on seven other committees: Rules and Ethics; Aviation; Economic, Capital and Technology Development; Budget and Government Operations; Finance; and Housing and Real Estate.
 Mayor Richard M. Daley appointed Banks to lead the Commission of Zoning Reform.
 He is also a member of the Chicago Plan Commission.

 Two city zoning inspectors with ties to Banks' 36th Ward organization were among more than a dozen defendants charged on May 22, 2008 by federal prosecutors in "Operation Crooked Code" who alleged bribery in the Daley administration's Buildings and Zoning Departments.
 Garneata pleaded guilty on May 14, 2009 in federal court to acting as a go-between in a bribe-for-permits scheme.
 Garneata admitted that, in December 2007, he acted as a go-between to pass on a bribe to a city plumbing inspector while pocketing some of the cash.
 Garneata was charged with passing a $7,000 bribe to the inspector, Mario Olivella, who was also charged in the scheme.
 Garneata is a onetime client of lobbyist James Banks.
 Garneata and his companies have made $23,000 in campaign contributions since 1999, including $4,000 to the 36th Ward Democratic Organization run by William J. P. Banks.

 In late April, 2009, Banks announced his intention to retire from City Council and asked Mayor Daley to appoint his driver John Rice as his replacement.